Ergodicity of the Fisher infinitesimal model with quadratic selection: Motivation and strategy of the proof of Theorem

 Here, the index $i$ spans the $2^{n+1}-2$ members of the genealogical tree with $n$ generations of ancestors from the root (excluded) to the leaves, whilst $j$ only spans the $2^n$ members at the leaves.
-In addition, $\mathbf{Q}_n$ is a quadratic form taking as arguments all traits $x$ and $\{x_i\}$ ({\em i.e.}, all the $2^{n+1}-1$ ancestors in the family chart including the root $x$).
-As compared to the case $\alpha = 0$, we shall see that the minimizers of this high-dimensional quadratic form get shifted towards the origin, as $\mathbf{Q}_n$ contains additional quadratic contributions $ \frac{\alpha}{2} |x_i|^2$ coming from the selection function ({\em cf.} Section \ref{S-restating-iterations}).
-As a result of successive backwards changes of variables from leaves to the root very much as in \eqref{eq:int change var}, the following expression is obtained:
+In addition, $\mathbf{Q}_n=\mathbf{Q}_n(x;\{x_i\})$ is a quadratic form taking as arguments all traits $x$ and $\{x_i\}$ ({\em i.e.}, all the $2^{n+1}-1$ ancestors in the family chart including the root $x$).
+As compared to Section \ref{SS-log-lipschitz-contraction}, we have iterated $n$ times, which raises the dimension of the quadratic form to $2^{n+1}-1$.
+In addition, the change of normalization leads to additional quadratic contributions $\frac{\gamma}{2} |x_i|^2$ (with $\gamma=\frac{\bsigma_\alpha^2}{2+\bsigma_\alpha^2})$).
+Therefore, the minimizers of $\mathbf{Q}_n$ get shifted ({\em cf.} Section \ref{S-restating-iterations}).
+As a result of successive backwards changes of variables from leaves to the root very much in the spirit of \eqref{E-change-variables-log-lipschitz-estimate}, the following alternative expression is obtained: